ehotinger/clutter/README.md

 # clutter

-For miscellaneous notes and crap I may want to save eventually
+For miscellaneous notes and stuff I may want to save eventually.